Bash getopt

 Introduction

-Bash, the Bourne-Again SHell, is a widely used command-line interface and scripting language in the Linux and Unix-like operating systems.
-One of the powerful features of Bash is its ability to handle command-line arguments, which allows users to pass additional information to a script or program.
-The "bash getopt" command simplifies the process of parsing command-line arguments, making it easier to create user-friendly command-line interfaces for your Bash scripts.
+Bash, the Bourne-Again SHell, is a widely used command-line interface and scripting language in Linux and Unix-like operating systems.
+One of the powerful features of Bash is its ability to handle command-line arguments, allowing users to pass additional information to scripts or programs.
+The "bash getopt" utility simplifies the process of parsing command-line arguments, making it easier to create user-friendly command-line interfaces for your Bash scripts.

 #!/bin/bash